gatsbyjs/gatsby/docs/blog/2020-05-27-announcing-series-b-funding/index.md

 ---
-title: “Gatsby Raises $28M Series B to Become How the Web is Built”
+title: "Gatsby Raises $28M Series B to Become How the Web is Built"
 date: 2020-05-27
 author: Kyle Mathews
-excerpt: “Today we’re thrilled to announce we’ve secured $28 million in Series B funding led by Index Ventures and joined by earlier investors, CRV and Trinity Ventures.
-This investment will propel Gatsby’s next stage of innovation and evolution toward becoming how the web is built.”
+excerpt: "Today we’re thrilled to announce we’ve secured $28 million in Series B funding led by Index Ventures and joined by earlier investors, CRV and Trinity Ventures.
+This investment will propel Gatsby’s next stage of innovation and evolution toward becoming how the web is built."
 tags:
   - willitbuild
   - gatsby-cloud